Frequently Asked Questions

 For emergencies, call 9-1-1.

 Stanford is planning for as normal a fall quarter as possible, with modifications as needed based on the public health situation.
-We expect all students to take a COVID-19 test upon move-in to their campus residence.
+It's possible that we will ask all students to take a rapid covid test upon move-in to their campus residence.
 Students will be housed in campus housing with roommates as they currently are this year.
-We require all students, faculty, and staff to be vaccinated for COVID-19 (with booster).
-We will accommodate students who cannot take the vaccine for medical or religious reasons.
-Students in this situation must request an exemption and, if approved, will be required to undergo regular COVID-19 testing and other potential public health requirements.
+As of April 10, 2023, students, faculty, and staff are not required, but strongly encouraged, to be vaccinated for COVID-19 with booster.

 Students should send scholarship checks to the Office of Financial Aid in Montag Hall.
 Financial Aid processes all scholarship checks made out to students and to Stanford.
 Be sure your student’s Stanford ID number is on the check so that it is applied to the correct account.